FelipeGuimaraes42/tp2-redes/README.md

         z is the id of the attacker Pokémon quit breaks the connection
-    every other command sent to the servers is answered with the game over message the game over message is game over i j k i is the successfully hits that defenders Pokémon did j is how many Pokémon reached the Pokédex k is the time that it took
+    every other command sent to the servers is answered with the game over message the game over message is: game over a i j k a is 0 if the game finished in turn 50, otherwise is 1 i is the successfully hits that defenders Pokémon did j is how many Pokémon reached the Pokédex k is the time that it took